 If the horse has very upright or under run heels, you will need to

 envisage where the heel should be if the hoof was healthy (like the hoof in this picture), and take your measurements to that point, and not the actual point of the buttress, to allow for the extra length of hoof behind the buttress line.
-If you are finding it hard to do this, try placing the hoof on the floor and visualising it that way - look at it side on, and get right down to ground level to see the weight bearing area, and visualise where the heels should be.
+If you are finding it hard to do this, try placing the hoof on the floor and visualising it that way - look at it side on, and get right down to ground level to see the weight bearing area, and visualise where the heels should be (if they were properly underneath the horse).
 Then try measuring again and it should be a little easier to judge.

 SENDING US PHOTOS

 If you are taking photos of the hooves, to show us, then ideally we need to see 4 or 5 photos for each hoof.
 As well as measurement photos, views of the hooves on the ground can be very helpful to give an idea of hoof shape.
 Ideally take the photos on a clean level surface with good natural light.
 These photos can be really handy when we are helping find the best hoof boots to suit your horse's hooves.
 We will often refer back to these after seeing hooves in a Fit Kit.

 Photo 1 - Length.
 Please measure from the tip of the toe.
 Hold the camera directly above the hoof.
 It is best to have an assistant to help with these photos!

 Please make sure you start at the toe and let the tape measure run all the way to the back of the heel bulbs, and don't try to use anything to create a straight edge across the heel buttress.
 That way, we have a clear view of the heels and can more accurately judge where to measure for the length.

 Photo 2- Width.
 Please measure across the widest part of the hoof.
 Hold the camera directly above the hoof.

 Photo 3 - Front view.
 Please hold the camera low to the ground so we can get a good angle view of the side walls